Getting Kids Ready for Their Eye Doctor Visit

-So says VSP doctor Jeanie Washington, O.D, of Chicago, IL.
+VSP eye doctor Jeanie Washington, OD, of Chicago, IL, recommends that parents make time to sit down with their children and talk about the upcoming appointment.
 “Parents should talk to their children about annual eye exams,” she says.
-“Explain to the them, ‘We need to visit the eye doctor so that she can check your eyes.
+“Explain to them, ‘We need to visit the eye doctor so that she can check your eyes.
 This way we can make sure that you see well and your eyes are healthy.”

-According to Dr. Washington, there are some specific techniques parents can use for better doctor-bound results:
+According to Dr. Washington, there are some specific techniques parents can use to ensure kids have a positive eye exam experience:

-- Homework helps.
+- Do your homework.
 When looking for an eye doctor for your child, focus on phrases like “family practice” and “pediatric optometry.”
 And, check out the practice before you take your little one.
 Is it kid-friendly?
 Is there a play zone?
 Do the doctor and staff smile and seem friendly?
 What’s their stock of children’s eyewear like?
 A little pre-work is always a good idea.

-- Talk to the doctor.
+- Bring a list of vision questions/concerns.
 Any kind of doctor appointment can leave you feeling speechless – all those questions and concerns suddenly fly out the window.
-So take some time before the appointment and write down anything you’ve noticed about your child’s vision – squinting, headaches and other health notes will help the doctor know what to look for.
+So take some time before the appointment to write down anything you’ve noticed about your child’s vision – squinting, headaches and other health notes.
+This information will help the doctor know what to look for.

 - Give choices.
 Eye doctors know if you let a child choose their glasses, they’re more likely to wear them.
 But handle the choices carefully.
 You might even want to pre-select a range of styles you’d be comfortable with and let your little one choose from that bunch.